HIV/AIDS activism: Background of activist methods and principles

+Highly bigoted attitudes supporting discrimination as more and more were diagnosed with HIV/AIDS endured for many years as, according to one scholarly report, a significant number of South Africans perceived the disease as "just desserts" that destiny had imposed upon those engaged in supposedly sinful actions.
+Talk of South Africa experiencing a "gay plague" boiled over in the country's culture.
+To be specific, certain private hospitals in the nation refused to admit HIV/AIDS patients at all.

+Nonetheless, over time, as one scholarly report has concluded, the "early location of gay rights within [the] wider human rights discourses of the anti-apartheid movement" and its tie to activism supporting those with HIV/AIDS resulted in a general shift towards progressive politics.
+This has meant South Africans as a united peoples embracing compassionate care for those with HIV/AIDS as a matter of fundamental ethics, at least to a degree.
+The example of seminal anti-racist campaigner Simon Nkoli going into HIV/AIDS related activism "and his early openness about his HIV status... [alongside] his subsequent death from AIDS over a decade later" particularly "became a catalyst".

-Methods of protest have included marching with placards at appearances of political leaders or at Pride marches, leafletting, art projects, civil disobedience, hanging of political leaders in effigy, sit-ins, and die-ins.
+In general terms, methods of protest by HIV/AIDS activists have included marching with placards at appearances of political leaders (or at "a 'Pride' march"), leafletting, the distribution of art projects, the hanging of certain politicians in effigy, sit-ins, and die-ins among other activities.
+Such activism may be regarded as in some sense "revolutionary".
 During die-ins, protesters lie motionless in the street, often blocking traffic, or in the aisles of a church (such as at ACT UP's 1989, Stop the Church action), to symbolize all the people who have died of AIDS.

-In the U.S., the iconography of the inverted pink triangle (reclaimed gay pride symbol, originally utilized by Nazi Germany to mark gay men, much as the Yellow badge was used for Jews) and the slogan 'Silence=Death' together, is common.
+In the U.S., the iconography of the inverted pink triangle (which is a pride symbol arising from a social "reclaiming" that was originally utilized by Nazi Germany in its persecution of homosexuals alongside the yellow badge assigned to Jews) and the slogan 'Silence=Death', together, is common.
 Artists and activists from the originating collective, and then later ACT UP have used posters and stickers of the image across New York City, then worldwide, during the worst times of the HIV/AIDS crisis in the 1980s.
 The image is now owned by ACT UP and members often wear it on t-shirts, buttons, and utilize it in various other types of media.